30 Famous California Landmarks You Must See

 Exploratorium, San Francisco

 San Francisco’s Exploratorium is an exciting science museum that combines historical exhibits with mad-scientist experiments and interactive fun.

 Some of the most famous artwork on display at the Exploratorium include Archimedes by Douglas Hollis, Albert by John Billingsley, and plenty of futuristic pieces by Ned Kahn.

 Six indoor and outdoor galleries navigate the links between art, science, and human perception.
 It’s done in a way that is suitable for any age, although they famously open after dark on Thursdays for adults, allowing you to grab a drink and explore in your own time.

-Pier 39 is a tourist attraction in San Francisco with a shopping center, an abundance of restaurants, and an aquarium.
-There are also many street performers in the area, which makes it a fun place to grab an ice cream and explore in the evening.
+Pier 39 is a famous landmark in San Francisco with a shopping center, an abundance of restaurants, and an aquarium.
+There are also many street performers in the area, making it a fun place to grab an ice cream and explore in the evening.